nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 |--|--|--|--|
 |2-4|40m|6.6h|50 days|

-The first things that we think to improve the battery life, is to use a free energy.
+The first way to improve the lifetime is to introduce something to produce energy.

 ## Solar Panel for Battery!

 The main drawback of battery operated device is that it will be depleted after a certain time.
 This drawback can be eliminated by using natural resources like solar, wind or hydro energy.
 The most free source of energy to recharge the battery is solar energy.
 It is a relatively simple and cheap.

 So we need to undestand first the type of battery, the common battery device are NiMH and Li-Ion.
-The first difference is that Li-Ion battery deliver higher voltage power than the NiMH Raccolta dei materiali piu dannosa
+The first difference is that Li-Ion battery deliver higher voltage power than the NiMH.
-Si usurano piu velocemente nel tempo.
 The first facts to understand for battery charging is the thumb rule of 1/10th (commonly know as C/10).
 That means to charge the battery pack at 1/10th its rated current requires 16 hours of charge time.

 #### C/10 Rule
-Is a simple rule, for example if we have a 2xAA-sized 1300mAh battery pack 1.2V per cell, with cells in series, our pack outputs is 2.4V and 1300mAh.
+Is a simple rule, for example if we have a 2xAA-sized 1300mAh battery pack 1.2V per cell, with cells in series, our pack output is 2.4V and 1300mAh.
 So we need to do this simple calculation :
 - C = 1300mAh
 - C/10 = 130mAh
 So to charge the above battery pack we need a higher voltage (2.4 to 3V) with a maximum current of 130mAh.
 In this example we need 16 hours to fully charge the battery pack.

-If we increase the current along the current from C/10 don't worry we will reduced only the life of battery.
+If we increase the current given by the C/10 rule the batteries will suffer a decreased lifetime.

 #### Choose of solar panel
 The main source for powering the sensor module is a solar panel.
 So it must be able to provide current for powering the board as well as current to charge the battery pack during the day.
 To choose the correct voltage of the panel we need to follow two simple tricks: